How many brochures have you been handed, only to glance at them for a moment before tossing them into the nearest bin?

 Brochures that fit into one page are handy because they can double as flyers and posters.
 You can hand them out and pin them up on a wall.

-If you have too much information to fit on one two-sided page but not enough to make an entire booklet, a multi-page brochure (or short booklet) will accommodate more content.
+If you have too much information to fit on one two-sided page but not enough to make an entire booklet or pamphlet, a multi-page brochure (or short booklet) will accommodate more content.

 You can do this using two or three-pages folded in half and bound.